Sqlserver-dba.com

 I suggested to a client last week ,Query Tuning is required to troubleshoot some SQL performance issues.
 He wanted a definition of Query Tuning.
-I sent him an email , defining a Query Tuning approach .These are notes from the email
+I sent him an email , defining a Query Tuning approach .In summary.

 The 80/20 rule ,is it worth trying to spend 80% of your time to solve 20% of waits.
 A methodology is required to lead to systematically lead us to the main bottlenecks.